mehdi-fathi/eloquent-filter/README.md

 If you'd like to contribute to Eloquent Filter, please fork the repository and create a pull request.
 We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.

+## Proposed Features (Under Consideration)

+We are constantly working to improve our package and have planned the following features for upcoming releases:

+- Configurable Filter Presets: Implement the ability to define and save filter presets.
+  This feature would allow users to quickly apply common sets of filters without having to specify them each time.

+Your contributions are always welcome!
+If you would like to help with the development of these features.

 ## License

 Eloquent Filter is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).